-The Office received almost 2,500 allegations during the first half of 2015/16.
-This is the fewest number of allegations received compared to the same time period in each of the previous five years (Figure 2).
+So far this year (up to the end of December 2015), the Office received almost 3,700 allegations.
+This is the fewest number of allegations received when compared to the same time period in each of the previous five years (Figure 2).